-Dennis Chau, son of Vietnamese political prisoner Van Kham Chau who was detained in January 2019 while visiting the country from Australia and given a 12-year prison sentence, addressed the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.
+Dennis Chau, son of Vietnamese political prisoner Van Kham Chau who was detained in January 2019 while visiting the country from Australia and given a 12-year prison sentence, addresses the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.

 On learning of his father’s arrest:

 “It was a week before my 29th birthday.
 I called and, to my surprise, there was no ring.”

 “My brother told me: “Dad had been missing for the past couple of days.
 He had gone to Vietnam.”

 “Imagine a loved one, being snatched off the street.
 No confirmation, no explanation, no update.
 He was already missing a few days at this point.”

 On his father’s trial and jail sentence:

 “The entire charade was rushed and improper.
 He was assigned a lawyer who was allowed a one-hour session with my father in-person prior to the trial.
 My father was given a 1 hour to consult with his lawyer after being subject to investigation for 11 months.”